Davidson4376/windows-uwp.fr-fr/windows-apps-src/security/microsoft-passport-login-auth-service.md

             protected override async void OnNavigatedTo(NavigationEventArgs e)
             {
-                //Check Microsoft Passport is setup and available on this machine if (await MicrosoftPassportHelper.MicrosoftPassportAvailableCheckAsync())
+                //Check Windows Hello is setup and available on this machine if (await MicrosoftPassportHelper.MicrosoftPassportAvailableCheckAsync())
                 {
                     if (e.Parameter != null)